hellmarbecker/plt-airt-2000/README.md

 Data exchange via WiFi dongle.

+## Raspi setup notes

+- Default setup for rsyslogd will try to write to console and fail, writing lots of messages to /var/log/messages.
+To fix this, see here: https://blog.dantup.com/2016/04/removing-rsyslog-spam-on-raspberry-pi-raspbian-jessie/

+- In /etc/ssh/sshd_config, set `PermitRootLogin no`.

 ## Data sourcing

 dump1090 listens for incoming connections on port 30003 and will start writing comma separated records when a client connects.